 - Maintenance principle: The maintenance principle is for regular maintenance and repair of machinery and device in materials handling.

 - Mechanization principle: Mechanization principle is concerned with the deployment of mechanization methods to speed up the work and reduce the efforts of humans.

 - Orientation principle: To study the existing processes and problems before getting into preliminary planning.

-- Planning principles: To plan for material handling by including basic requirements and alternative approaches.
+- Planning principles: To plan by including basic requirements and alternative approaches in materials handling.

-- Standardization principle: The standardization principle encourages the standardization of tools and techniques used for material handling.
+- Standardization principle: The standardization principle encourages the standardization of tools and techniques.